-Age, any kind of tire damage caused by a puncture, driving with low tire pressure, driving with over-inflated tires, and improper tire mounting and sealing can all cause a blowout.
+Age, any kind of tire damage caused by a puncture, driving with low tire pressure, driving with over-inflated tires, improper tire mounting, stretched tires, and sealing can all cause a blowout.

 How Can You Prevent Tires From Going Flat or Losing Air?

 There is not anything you can do to prevent a flat tire when it is caused by a random object that creates a puncture that deflates the tire.
 This is usually a random event that affects everybody at one point in time.

 Fortunately, there are plenty of ways you can prevent tire leaking that will eventually lead to a completely flat tire.
 The best way to prevent this is by regularly examining your tires and monitoring their pressure.

 Most vehicles have a tire pressure monitoring system that alerts the driver to abnormally low tire pressures, but this should only come on occasionally or when there is an issue.

 Another thing you can do to avoid leaking tires is to find the cause and fix it.
 Obvious leaks and large punctures are identifiable by the sound of air leaving the tire.

 Slow leaks are harder to diagnose and usually have to be found by a vehicle technician.
 Taking your vehicle to a mechanic is worth it though since so much is literally riding on your tires.
 Ignoring leaks can lead to potentially fatal consequences.